Aidan Foster: Helping Andrew Robinson

-When Chris' friend Andrew Robinson (Jordan Patrick Smith) mentions that he is suffering from dizziness and disorientation following a recent car accident, Aidan suggests that he might be suffering from concussion.
+When Chris's friend Andrew Robinson (Jordan Patrick Smith) mentions that he is suffering from dizziness and disorientation following a recent car accident, Aidan suggests that he might be suffering from concussion.
 Andrew is later diagnosed with epilepsy and he turns to Aidan for help.
 Aidan recognises Andrew is in denial about his condition and tries to encourage him to tell his father.
 He also suggests that Andrew checks into the hospital for some overnight tests, but when his father turns up, Andrew leaves without getting the right medication.
 Smith explained "Andrew won't come clean to Paul, so he seeks Aidan's help to get the drugs.
 Aidan knows if he doesn't advise Andrew, it could end very badly."
 Andrew orders some medication over the internet, believing that he can get his symptoms under control, and Aidan agrees to help him manage it.

 Aidan manages to convince Andrew to take a blood test and puts them through the hospital system under a fake name to protect him.
 Aidan continues to encourage Andrew to receive treatment, but is blackmailed into keeping his epilepsy diagnosis a secret.
 A few months later, Aidan is suspended from the hospital when someone tells his supervisor Karl Kennedy (Alan Fletcher) about the blood test.
 While he is looking at losing his job, Aidan "hits the town hard" to cope with the situation and he does not want Chris with him.
 Mason commented "It's the start of Aidan pulling away from Chris," James says.
 "Aidan's hiding things and I think [viewers] will see his body language is slowly changing."